 The answer explanations for the practice tests will often make you go, “Huh?”
 Sometimes they are incomplete; sometimes they do little more than rephrase the correct answer choice, sometimes they include far more technical scientific or mathematical explanations than you really need to answer the question.
 But a strength is their consistent thoroughness in addressing every answer choice: you will always see both an explanation of the correct answer choice and an explanation of why each additional answer choice was incorrect.

 As far as strategy goes, I think the ACT does a better job than the College Board in not trying to pretend that this is a straightforward academic test.
 It actually does include some decent strategy advice, but it stops short of allowing that you can solve problems with anything other than a straightforward academic approach.
 You won’t see the ACT suggesting you plug in answer choices into the question to solve a math problem, for example.
 However, I do really like the book’s friendly tone.
 And the helpful folks at the ACT even give you some advice on holistic test prep (watch your diet and get some exercise!).

-The bottom line is that The Real ACT Prep Guide should be an essential component of your test prep plan, but you are going to want to supplement it with resources that will teach you the test-specific strategies and techniques that have proven to work on the test–because the ACT wouldn’t dare share those with you!
+The bottom line is that The Real ACT Prep Guide, 3rd Edition can be an important component of your test prep plan if you’re looking for additional, official strategies and practice—but you are going to want to supplement it with resources that will teach you the test-specific strategies and techniques that have proven to work on the test—because the ACT wouldn’t dare share those with you!